Galsen-Low-Level/Minilog/README.md

 Feel free to contribute.

 We  ❤️ Computers at all Levels.

-From Senegal. 🇸🇳
+From Senegal 🇸🇳